firmata/protocol/spi-proposal.md

 **CS_TOGGLE bit (6)** If set, toggle CS pin between every byte transfered rather than at end of transfer.

-*Note: It may be useful to separate pinOptions and transferOptions to better scale to handle additional use cases as they arise.*
+*Note: It may be useful to separate pinOptions and transferMode to better scale to handle additional use cases as they arise.*